recharts/recharts/CONTRIBUTING.md

 ### Storybook Test Runner

-Finally, Storybook also has a great interface for adding tests.
+Storybook also has a great interface for adding tests.
 By default every story in storybook is a smoke test (rendering without error logs means the test passed).
 Additionally, it is possible to add actual tests as play functions with an assert to a story.
 This will often be easier than using React Testing Library, because the natural test debugging tool is Storybook itself.
 See for example `storybook/stories/Examples/cartesian/ReferenceLine/ReferenceLineIfOverflow.stories.tsx`

+### Performance tests

+Recharts uses (https://callstack.github.io/reassure/)[Reassure] to run performance tests.
+Here is how to use:

+1. Before making code changes, run `npm run test:perf:baseline`.
+This will generate baseline data.
+You only do this once for each change.
+2. Make your code changes now
+3. Run `npm test:perf`.
+Reassure will run tests again, compare with the baseline from step 1. and print results to the console.
+If you wish you can also review the results in a markdown file in path `./reassure/output.md`.
+4. If you are satisfied with the performance impact then go ahead and commit!
+If you wish to make more changes go back to step 2.

+Reassure will look for `*.perf-test.tsx` files by default.

+Also be aware that the performance tests might take a long time to run; up to several minutes.

 ## <a name="pr"></a>Pull Requests